Key land use planning issues in Virginia today are:

 In Virginia, local governments are subsidiaries of the state government.
 The General Assembly provides authority to the counties and cities through charters, and under the Dillon Rule local governments can only exercise authorities that have been specifically granted.
 The local ordinances must be consistent with overall state law, but they are the law of the land, the rules to follow.

 Because so much money is at stake, the developers may resort to the courts to interpret the rules and to clarify what authority has been granted to local governments.
 Virginia follows the Dillon Rule, a legal concept that strictly limits the power of local government.
 Under the Dillon Rule, counties may not impose more limits on developing private property than the General Assembly has authorized in the Code of Virginia.
-As stated by the State Supreme Court in an 1999 case1 to determine whether certain provisions in a county's subdivision ordinance violated the Dillon Rule:
+As stated by the State Supreme Court in an 1999 case to determine whether certain provisions in a county's subdivision ordinance violated the Dillon Rule:1

 County/city/town officials clearly have the authority to limit the subdivision of private property into additional parcels that can be developed, and to ensure that zoning controls land uses.
 Local officials can approve, require modifications before approval, or even reject subdivision proposals and the site-specific detailed plans when a parcel is developed.